armaaar/M3SaaS/README.md

 In order to migrate changes in tables' structure and seeds. you should make sure that `ALLOW_MIGRATION` in [`settings/constants.php`](https://github.com/armaaar/M3SaaS/blob/3258975c8a7ff7ee3e8848bae265e6592f3bc79c/settings/constants.php#L11) is set to `true`

-- To migrate the master tanents database, send a get request to: `/migrate`
+- To migrate the master tenants database, send a get request to: `/migrate`
-- To migrate a tanent database, send a get request to: `/{tanent_id}/migrate`
+- To migrate a tenant database, send a get request to: `/{tenant_id}/migrate`
 - To force seed main seeds, send the request to `/migrate/force`
 - To seed temporary seeds, send the request to `/migrate/seed`
 - To remove temporary seeds, send the request to `/migrate/deseed`